dscoop12345/ritheads/README.md

 If it seems fine, do `docker logs -f deploy-node-1` in another terminal window to see if there are errors or successes.

-Check the basescan for your wallet, and you should have a tx showing you deployed compute.
+Check the basescan for your wallet, and you should have a tx saying you 'delivered compute'.
 Wowie!!!!
+If not, check the logs for clues what went wrong.

 ### Do offchain computer